 If you haven’t experienced knee pain while running, count yourself very lucky.

-Anterior knee pain in runners – either below the kneecap (patella) or underneath it – is commonly referred to as PFPS (patello-femoral pain syndrome).
+Anterior knee pain in runners – either below the kneecap (patella) or underneath it – is commonly referred to as PFPS (patellofemoral pain syndrome).
 It is one of the most common injuries affecting many runners who suffer from overuse.
-If not managed this can, over time, load to osteoarthritis of the patello-femoral joint.
+If not managed this can, over time, lead to osteoarthritis of the patellofemoral joint.

-PFPS can arise from various structures around and within the patello-femoral joint.
-These includes the bone fat pad, quadriceps tendon, patellar ligament, synovium and retinaculum.
+PFPS can arise from various structures around and within the patellofemoral joint.
+These include the bone fat pad, quadriceps tendon, patellar ligament, synovium, and retinaculum.

 That this injury is so common is no surprise, as large forces, between 0.5 and seven times your body weight are transmitted to the knee.
 As with most overuse injuries, the major causes of PFPS in runners are training errors, biomechanics, and not wearing proper running shoes.

 Training errors.
 Poor training techniques can lead to running knee pain.
 Doing too much, too soon.
 Trainers suggest: don’t increase more than 10% your weekly mileage (very important rule for beginners).
 For example, if you run 10 miles this week, you should not increase the total distance up to 11 miles the following week.

 Biomechanics.
 This complication is associated with how your different body parts move as run.
 Usually, the biomechanical problem is related to your arch type.

 NOT running with proper shoes.
 Today’s running shoes technology can help reduce the impact force and injury risk.